Hydriam/prismlauncher-cracked-makedeb/README.md

 This project just has build files for easier building of prismlauncher-cracked package, with the package you can install it to system.

 ## Instructions
+If you dont have make deb installed, install makedeb using command from [this site](https://www.makedeb.org/).

-Firstly get the files to build it:
+Get the files to build the package:
 ```
 git clone https://github.com/Hydriam/prismlauncher-cracked-makedeb
 cd prismlauncher-cracked-makedeb